 Who likes meatballs?
 We sure do!
-My girls will happily eat any and all meatballs.
+My girls will happily eat any and all meatballs, including turkey meatballs and Greek meatballs.
 But the whole spaghetti and meatballs thing gets tiring after a while so I’m always on the look out for other variations.
-This recipe for asian turkey meatballs with carrot rice is definitely a unique take on meatballs.
+This recipe for Asian meatballs with carrot rice is definitely a unique take on meatballs.

 This recipe uses ground turkey instead of beef to lighten things up a bit – these meatballs are not greasy at all.
 The meat is mixed with panko and flavored with cilantro, soy sauce, garlic, and a touch of sriracha – not enough to make it super spicy, just enough to add flavor.